-Had you been downloading and storing all the data in cloud storage or on-site, you would have needed either expensive storage hardware or cloud-based service provider.
-This is averted since you will be scraping and displaying the data in real time, and there’s no need to store data for millions of listings.
+Had you been downloading and storing all the data in cloud storage or on-site, you would have needed either expensive storage hardware or a cloud-based service provider.
+This is averted since you will be scraping the web and displaying the data in real-time, and there’s no need to store data for millions of listings.
 At most, you could store data for recent searches, so as to make the process faster.

-With real-time search based web scraping, there is no more need to run the scraper engine after frequent intervals to update all pre-existing data.
-This will reduce your costs considerably since you only need to scrape whatever is searched.
+With real-time search based web scraping, there is no more need to run the data scraper engine after frequent intervals to update all pre-existing data.
+This will reduce your costs considerably since you only need to crawl whatever is searched.

-If you scrape and update your data after fixed intervals, there’s a chance that some updates in data might not happen on time and people might be seeing stale data.
-This would lead to an unfavourable experience and they might not return to your website a second time.
-This is averted with real time search based web scraping, called live scraping or live crawl.
+If you web crawl and update your data after fixed intervals, there’s a chance that some updates in data might not happen on time and people might be seeing stale data.
+This would lead to an unfavourable experience, and they might not return to your website a second time.
+This is averted with real-time search based web scraping, called live scraping or live crawl.

-Since you will be web-scraping in real time, network lapses can prove fatal to your business model.
+Since you will be scraping websites in real-time, network lapses can prove fatal to your business model.
 Your network connectivity has to be at its best at all times.

-If you want to do even better than what is suggested in the previous point, you should be doing the search based real time scraping even while the customer is typing.
-This can be handled in several ways, such as time gap – if he stops while typing you send a scrape request, or space gap–when he presses his spacebar you send whatever is typed till then, to be scraped.
-This way, you will be loading the scraped data faster but incurring more processing costs.
+If you want to do even better than what is suggested in the previous point, you should be doing the search based live scraping (real-time scraping) even while the customer is typing.
+This can be handled in several ways, such as time gap – if he stops while typing you send a crawl request, or space gap–when he presses his spacebar you send whatever is typed till then, to be crawled and scraped.
+This way, you will be loading the extracted data faster but incurring more processing costs.

-In case the structure of a website changes, or if its server is down, you will have no access to its data since you have not been storing any data, and hence you will be coming up only with blanks for any product/ service for that particular website.
+In case the structure of a website changes, or if its server is down, you will have no access to its data since you have not been storing any data.
+Hence you will be coming up only with blanks for any product/ service for that particular website.